rkuyo/promise-impl/README.md

 # promise-impl
-Very simple Promises/A+ implementation.
+Promises/A+ implementation focused on simplicity and readability.
 Passes all tests from the Promises/A+ spec.

 The implementation is called an `Eventual` and can be initialised like a normal `Promise`:
 ```js